This fast-paced poker variant puts you against the dealer using just three cards per hand, and the basics of 3 Card Poker are easy to learn.

 If you place the voluntary Pair Plus bet, you can win bigger rewards.

-The table below outlines the standard payouts, but some casinos might use a different pay table.
+The table below outlines the standard payouts; however, some casinos may use a different pay table:

 6 Card Bonus

-Some casinos offer a second side bet called 3+3, otherwise known as the 6 Card Bonus.
+Some casinos offer a second side bet called 3+3, also known as the 6 Card Bonus.

 This combines your hand with the dealer’s to make the best possible five-card poker hand.
-You’ll receive a payout based on its strength, but you need at least three-of-a-kind to qualify.
+You’ll receive a payout based on its strength, with some casinos requiring at least three of a kind to qualify, while others begin payouts from a straight or flush.

 3 Card Pokes is an underrated table game that’s just as fun to play as any other casino favorite.
-It’s fast-paced, easy to learn, and offers exciting gameplay with a low house edge of 3.37% on the ante bet.
+It’s fast-paced, easy to learn, and offers exciting gameplay with a low house edge of about 2.01% when using the optimal Q-6-4 strategy.

-By learning how to play 3 Card Poker and applying the simple strategies covered in this guide, you can improve your odds while enjoying every hand.
+By learning how to play Three Card Poker and applying the simple strategies covered in this guide, you can improve your odds while enjoying every hand.